Adriein/Adriein/README.md

 I'm an old enough to love pokemon back end developer.

 I love to work with people that love coding and get excited when they see a clever, easy to read abstraction.

+I love clean architecture and DDD development.

 ## Current projects